streetbyters/agente/README.md

    </a>
  </p>

-Distributed simple and robust release management and system monitoring system.
+Distributed simple and robust release management and monitoring system.

 This project currently maintained by **[@TransferChain](https://github.com/TransferChain)**